jlelong/LaTeX-Workshop-wiki/Compile.md

 ### latex-workshop.latex.watch.interval

-Delay before starting builds, in milliseconds.
+Interval of polling, in milliseconds.

 You must reload VSCode to take into account a change in this configuration.